soujanya2cu/Building-NeuralNet-algorithm-from-Scratch/README.md

  2) No such algorithm exist in Base SAS  so far using Macros
  3) This algorithm is beneficial for companies using Base SAS

- We are going to present this paper in SESUG 2018 Florida conference.
+ We are going to present this paper in SESUG 2018  St.Pete Beach, FL October 14-17 conference.